Saik0s/repo-chat/README.md

 # Repo Chat

-Repo chat allows you to ask questions about a GitHub repository.
+Repo chat is a command line utility that allows you to ask questions about a GitHub repository or a local folder.

+This is a fork of the [original](https://github.com/mckaywrigley/repo-chat) repository with modifications to make it more user-friendly and easier to use with command line arguments.

 ## Requirements

-In this project we use [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [Supabase with pgvector](https://supabase.com/docs/guides/database/extensions/pgvector) as our vector database.
+In this project we use [OpenAI embeddings](https://platform.openai.com/docs/guides/embeddings) and [Chroma](https://www.trychroma.com/) as our vector database.

-You can switch out either of these with your own preference.

 ## How To Run

-1. Run the `schema.sql` file in Supabase's SQL editor.

-2. Configure the `.env` file.

-3. Run `pip install -r requirements.txt` to install the dependencies.

-4. Run the `load.py` script to clone the repo.

-5. Run the `embed.py` script to embed the repo.
+1. Make sure you have set up your OpenAI API key by configuring the `.env` file or setting the `OPENAI_API_KEY` environment variable.

+2. Install the required dependencies by running `pip install -r requirements.txt`.

-6. Run the `main.py` script to ask questions about the repo.
+3. Run the `main.py` script with the appropriate command line arguments.
+Here are the available optional arguments:

-## Contact

-If you have any questions, feel free to reach out to Mckay on [Twitter](https://twitter.com/mckaywrigley)!
+   - `--command`: specify whether to embed, load, or query a repository
+   - `--path`: specify the path to the repository on your local machine
+   - `--url`: specify the URL of the repository on GitHub
+   - `--branch`: specify the branch of the repository to use
+   - `--collection`: specify the name of the collection to use
+   - `--extensions`: specify a comma-separated list of file extensions to include in the embedding process

+   For example, to embed a local repository located at `/path/to/repo` and save the resulting embeddings to a collection named `my_collection`, you would run:
+   `./main.py --command embed --path /path/to/repo --collection my_collection`